There are now 3 possible online modes for units:

 - Students are able to (1) apply the relevant economic principles to identify and address the policy challenges facing the health sector; (2) develop an understanding of empirical techniques and be able to select and apply an appropriate empirical method to address various policy concerns in the health sector; (3) identify the factors that contribute to poor health outcomes; (4) demonstrate the capability to write and speak clearly and concisely on global health economics issues; (5) identify key challenges and respond appropriately to ethical, cultural, social and sustainability issues; and (6) develop competencies to work effectively in diverse teams.

-- Typically this unit is assessed in the following ways: (1) examinations; (2) research essay; and (3) group presentation.
+- Indicative assessments in this unit are as follows: (1) examinations; (2) research essay; and (3) group presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)